 "I spent all morning putting in a comma and all afternoon taking it out."—Oscar Wilde

 "Our Founding Fathers, here in this country, brought about the only true revolution that has ever taken place in man's history.
 Every other revolution simply exchanged one set of rulers for another set of rulers.
 But only here did that little band of men so advanced beyond their time that the world has never seen their like since, evolve the idea that you and I have within ourselves the God-given right and the ability to determine our own destiny.
 But freedom is never more than one generation away from extinction.
 We didn't pass it on to our children in the bloodstream.
 The only way they can inherit the freedom we have known is if we fight for it, protect it, defend it, and then hand it to them with the well-taught lessons of how they in their lifetime must do the same.
 And if you and I don't do this, then you and I may well spend our sunset years telling our children and our children's children what it once was like in America when men were free."—Ronald Reagan, March 30, 1961

-Universal disclaimer: Due to this website's being exclusively composed of fan fiction writings, I feel that it is unnecessary to post a disclaimer atop all of my fanfics because I believe that the nature of this website implies such writings are nothing but works of fan fiction.
-However, I hereby state the following to serve as a universal disclaimer for all of my writings here related to The Penguins of Madagascar TV show: I, the FanFiction.net user GrandOldPenguin, do not own the television show The Penguins of Madagascar or any of the characters thereof; all rights to said show's characters are held by its creators.
-While the plotlines of my fanfic stories are of my own invention, the characters involved within them, unless otherwise specified or reasonably implied, I do not own.
+Universal disclaimer: Due to this website being exclusively composed of fan fiction writings, I feel that it is unnecessary to post a disclaimer atop all my fanfics because I believe that the nature of this website implies such writings are nothing but works of fan fiction.
+However, I hereby state the following to serve as a universal disclaimer for all my writings here related to The Penguins of Madagascar and Zootopia: I, the FanFiction.net user GrandOldPenguin, do not own the television show The Penguins of Madagascar or the movie Zootopia or any of their characters; all rights to said show's and said movie's characters are held by their creators.
+While the plots of my fan fiction stories are of my own invention, the characters involved within them, unless otherwise specified or reasonably implied, I do not own.